mesosphere/dcos-docs-site/pages/1.13/administering-clusters/locate-public-agent/index.md

 - 52.25.254.97
 - 54.218.23.75

-In the example, there are no public IP addresses available for the private nodes.
+As illustrated in the example, there are no public IP addresses available for the private agent nodes.
+For private agent nodes, the API call returns an empty value for the setting (`"public_ips": []`).

 # Executing a query to return the public IP addresses
 If you are working with an older version of the DC/OS cluster, you can find your public agent IP address by executing a `jq` query in a script or from the command-line in a shell terminal.
 The following sample script uses a `jq` query to open a secure shell (SSH) session on the DC/OS cluster to obtain cluster information then queries [ifconfig.co](https://ifconfig.co/) to determine the public IP address.